ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 Sub seasonal to Seasonal (S2S) Artificial Intelligence Challenge : https://s2s-ai-challenge.github.io/

 In this README is a description of how to get the data for the S2S AI challenge.
 Here is a more general [description of the S2S data](https://confluence.ecmwf.int/display/S2S/Description).
 The data used for the S2S AI challenge is a subset of this S2S data.
+More detail could be found at https://confluence.ecmwf.int/display/S2S  and https://confluence.ecmwf.int/display/S2S/Parameters.

 There are several ways to use the datasets.
 Either by direct download (wget, curl, browser) for GRIB and NetCDF formats ; or using the climetlab python package with this addon, for GRIB and NetCDF and zarr formats.
 Zarr is a cloud-friendly experimental data format and supports dowloading only the part of the data that is required.
 It has been designed to work better than classical format on a cloud environment (experimental).